 About Luc(as) de Groot

 Berlin-based Dutch type designer Luc(as) de Groot is best-known for his superfamily Thesis: TheSans, TheSerif, TheMix, TheAntiqua, with monospaced and even Arabic variants.
 But his repertoire is much wider and his type became a subtle part of everyday life.
 Luc(as) has designed custom fonts for newspapers such as Folha de S.Paulo, Le Monde, Metro, Der Spiegel, taz.die tageszeitung, Freitag, Jungle World – in addition to creating corporate type for international companies including Sun Microsystems, Bell South, Heineken, Volkswagen and Miele.
-He developed two font families for Microsoft: the monospaced font family Consolas, as a successor for Courier, and Calibri, the default typeface in MS Word.
+He developed two font families for Microsoft: the monospaced font family Consolas, as a successor for Courier, and Calibri, the long-time default typeface in MS Word.

 Luc(as) de Groot is also a father, husband, illustrator and master of many crafts.
 As a devoted type technician and hinting lover, he invented the Anisotropic Topology-Dependent Theory of Interpolation, and teaches type design at the University of Applied Sciences in Potsdam, Germany.
 He runs his type foundry LucasFonts and design studio FontFabrik in Berlin and gives lectures around the world.
 His overall aim: to make the world a better place by designing typefaces that look pleasant and work well under any circumstances and in as many languages as possible.